Dodo Chichinadze

+The Cricket, and Davit Guramishvili.
+She was awarded the title People's Artist of the Georgian SSR in 1976.

 Chichinadze appeared as a lead actress at the Kote Marjanishvili Drama Theatre in Tbilisi for approximately 10 years.
 The Tbilisi city government honored Chichinadze with a star bearing her name outside the Rustaveli Theatre in 2009.

 Death

 Dodo Chichinadze died on 3 November 2009, aged 84, from undisclosed causes.